shilad/wikibrain/tutorial/sr.md

 *vim* is similar to 1) Vim, 2) Text editor, 3) GNU Emacs
 ```

-You can also calculate a relatedness score between any two pages or phrases using the same MonolingualSRMetric:
+You can also calculate a relatedness score between any two pages or phrases using the same SRMetric:

 ```java
 //Similarity between strings